Akshat42/task-management-dashboard/README.md

 # Tech stack used

 - Vite + React + TS setup
-- react-router for client side routing
+- react-router for client-side routing
 - @shadcn/ui for UI components
 - tailwindcss for writing CSS